davidsonfellipe/awesome-wpo/README.md

 - [Koa HTML Minifier](https://github.com/koajs/html-minifier) - Middleware that minifies your HTML responses using html-minifier.
 It uses html-minifier's default options which are all turned off by default, so you have to set the options otherwise it's not going to do anything.
 - [HTML Minifier Online](http://kangax.github.io/html-minifier/) - A HTML min tool by kangax (HTMLMinifier Creator).
 - [Minimize](https://github.com/Swaagie/minimize) - Minimize is an HTML minifier based on the node-htmlparser,currently, HTML minifier is only usable server-side.
 Client-side minification will be added in a future release.
-- [Html-minifier](https://github.com/deanhume/html-minifier) - A simple Windows command-line tool to minify your HTML, Razor views & Web Forms views
+- [Html-minifier](https://github.com/deanhume/html-minifier) - A simple Windows command-line tool to minify your HTML, Razor views & Web Forms views.

 ## Minifiers - JS & CSS